 Formal, yet familiar, our queen anne dining tables are perfect for your family's most important occasions without being too fussy for your dining room everyday.

 Our handmade contemporary dining tables are perfectly current and properly classic in the solid American hardwood of your choice.
+Infuse a sense of modernity into your dining room with these sleek Amish-made tables.

 Two heights available in most of our pub and gathering tables makes your casual dining room, nook, or eat in kitchen exactly as you like it.